 Are there safer alternatives to recursive CTEs?

 In some cases, you can precompute or cache hierarchical paths, use nested sets, or implement iterative logic in application code.
 However, recursive CTEs are often the most straightforward SQL-native solution for hierarchical data.
-Change your discord image on different servers step by step guide
+The Ultimate Guide to Community Server Discord Everything You Need to Know 2026

 How does infinite recursion affect server health?